ehmicky/test-each/README.md

 ### Fuzz testing

-Integers can be used instead of iterables to multiply the number of iterations.
+Integers can be used instead of arrays to multiply the number of iterations.

 This enables [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) when combined with [input functions](#input-functions) and libraries like